hubidu/ava-codeceptjs/README.md

 - DONE Try chrome headless
 - DONE Mark failed area on page
 - DONE Use test name (and path) when creating output directory for screenshots
 - DONE 'within' might fail, because I need to wait for context object to become visible first
 - DONE Refactor check24 tests into separate files (ava concurrency is file concurrency)
+- DONE t.on should return new page object instance

 - Refactor ava-codecept code
 - Move examples to separate project
+- Try again: Make full page screenshots
 - Conditionally check for elements
 - Can now check for console errors
 - Add test case examples to the README demonstrating the individual features